CS-W4121/cs-w4121.github.io/homeworks/hw3.md

 Name the file as `<group_num>_assignment2.tar.gz`.
 For example, `g1_asaf_assignment2.tar.gz`.

-In the folder, should be the required graphs and all the written solutions to the problem.
+In the folder, should be the required logs and all the written solutions to the problem.

 **Acknowledgments:**